linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

 Note that performance will be poor if you select many individual rows (columns) out of a large matrix.
-For example, in a dataset with shape (27998, 160796), loading ten randomly chosen individual full columns took 914 ms, whereas loading 1000 columns took 1 minute and 6 seconds and 5000 columns took 13 minutes.
+For example, in a dataset with shape (27998, 160796), loading ten randomly chosen individual full columns took 914 ms, whereas loading 1000 columns took 1 minute and 6 seconds, and loadingh 5000 columns took 13 minutes.
 This slowdown is caused by a `performance bug <https://github.com/h5py/h5py/issues/293>`_ in h5py.

 If the whole dataset fits in RAM, loading it in full and then selecting the row/columns you want will be faster.
-If it doesn't, consider using the ``scan()`` method (see below), which in this case took 1 minute and 12 seconds regardless of how many columns were selected.
+If it doesn't, consider using the ``scan()`` method (see below), which in this example took 1 minute and 12 seconds regardless of how many columns were selected.
 As a rule of thumb, ``scan()`` will be faster whenever you are loading more than about 1% of the rows or columns (randomly selected).